A former teacher and tutor, Kenna enjoys helping children live a better life, understanding the importance of helping them become leaders.

 Early Childhood Education

 The National Parenting Association reports that babies learn foreign languages without difficulty.
-Teaching a foreign language to children at an early age benefits their abilities to learn a foreign language and any other language concepts.
+Teaching a foreign language to children at an early age benefits their learning ability and any other language concepts.

 A fancy word for knowing two languages is called bilingualism.
 In a New York Times article, "Why Bilinguals Smarter," being bilingual makes people smarter.
 It helps people become more aware of their language and develop an ability that keeps them cognitive of what is happening around them.